Home > News > Food Tourah – Acharei Mot – Kedoshim

 May 7, 2025 in Food Tourah

 Acharei Mot opens after the death of Aaron’s two sons who died when they came too close to the presence of G-d.
-The parsha goes on to detail the Yom Kippur ritual service, which involves two goats: one to be sacrificed and one to be sent out into the wilderness, symbolically carrying away the community’s sins.
-This ritual provides the origin of the term “scapegoat”.
-The parsha also prohibits offering sacrifices outside of the Tabernacle and ends with a list of forbidden sexual relations.
+The parsha details the Yom Kippur ritual service, including the two goats: one sacrificed and one sent out into the wilderness, symbolically carrying away the community’s sins (the original “scapegoat”).
+It also prohibits offering sacrifices outside the Tabernacle and ends with a list of forbidden sexual relations.

 Kedoshim begins with the powerful directive: “You shall be holy.”
-It details a long list of laws that shape a just and ethical society.
-One such law provides instructions to leave the edges of one’s fields for the poor and the stranger to gather along with additional rules about how to treat others.
-It is in this portion that the concept of loving one’s neighbor derives.
+It details a long list of laws that shape a just and ethical society, including leaving the edges of one’s fields for the poor and the stranger.
+It is in this portion that the concept of loving one’s neighbor as oneself derives.

 To read past installments of Food Tourah – Click Here.